Melomakarona

 The melomakarono is an egg-shaped Greek dessert made mainly from flour, olive oil, and honey.

-Along with the Kourabies it is a traditional dessert prepared primarily during the Christmas holiday season.
+Along with the kourabiedes it is a traditional dessert prepared primarily during the Christmas holiday season.
+They are also known as finikia.

 500 ml water